RoboTeamTwente/ssl-vision/README.md

 #### Storage of Settings and Parameters

    * When you quit the application normally *parameters will not be automatically saved*.
-Insetad, you need to click on the `Save Settings` button immediately under the main `Vision System` node.
+Instead, you need to click on the `Save Settings` button immediately under the main `Vision System` node.

    * All settings should be automatically restored during the next